hackingbutlegal/Windows-Server-Information-Gathering/README.md

-These are a couple PowerShell scripts that use WMI to output Windows server hardware and software characteristics and output neatly to Excel for analysis.
+These are a couple PowerShell scripts that use WMI to gather Windows server hardware and software characteristics and output neatly to Excel for analysis.

 If you are in charge of a bunch of Windows servers, this can come in handy.
 I wrote these one day at work to help conduct (manual) security audits.

-Populate c:\Servers.txt with one (resolvable, or will timeout) hostname or ip per line.
+Populate c:\Servers.txt with one hostname or IP address per line.
+Must be resolvable hostnames, or timeouts will occur and the script will drag, best to do this in preprocessing

 You must open PowerShell with a network account that will have Administrator rights on the machines you intend to query.
 I prefer to run cmd.exe and then open PowerShell from that command line (and keep it open).